kriskowal/qooqbooq/design.md

 };
 ```

-There are other approaches, variations on providing the error as an argument
+There are other approaches, variations on providing the error as an
-to the callback, either by position or a distinguished sentinel value.
+argument to the callback, either by position or a distinguished sentinel
+value.
+There are even many interfaces that return an object or take an
+object argument that carries `onsuccess` and `onerror` callbacks.
 However, none of these approaches actually model thrown exceptions.
 The
 purpose of exceptions and try/catch blocks is to postpone the explicit
-handling of exceptions until the program has returned to a point where it
+handling of exceptions until the program has returned to a point where
-makes sense to attempt to recover.
-There needs to be some mechanism for
+it makes sense to attempt to recover.
+There needs to be some mechanism
-implicitly propagating exceptions if they are not handled.
+for implicitly propagating exceptions if they are not handled.

 ## Promises